 What Is Plot?
+Plot Definition

-On the other hand, the mouse ate a cookie and then asked for a glass of milk is a plot because it’s causal.
+A plot, requires cause and effect.
+The mouse ate a cookie and then asked for a glass of milk is a plot because it’s causal.
 I’ll let Forster explain it better:

 “Let us define plot.
 We have defined a story as a narrative of events arranged in their time-sequence.
 A plot is also a narrative of events, the emphasis falling on causality.
 ‘The king died and then the queen died,’ is a story.
 ‘The king died, and then the queen died of grief,’ is a plot.
 The time-sequence is preserved, but the sense of causality overshadows it.
 Or again: ‘The queen died, no one knew why, until it was discovered that it was through grief at the death of the king.’
 This is a plot with a mystery in it…”